Kemp Caldera: Ecology

 Bacterial mats, clams and limpets settle on the hydrothermal vents, which sustain chemosynthetic communities.
 Sponges grow on the periphery of the vent areas.
 "Dead zones" - accumulations of animal carcasses, which have also been found at other submarine hydrothermal systems on Earth - are found in the area.
 Most of the bacteria found at the caldera belong to the class gammaproteobacteria.

-Numerous marine animals have been identified at vent sites, such as actinostolid anemones, the barnacle Neolepas scotiaensis, vesicomyid clams such as Archivesica puertodeseadoi, Lepetodrilus concentricus clams, cocculinid limpets, pycnogonids of the genus Sericosura and the starfish Paulasterias tyleri.
+Numerous marine animals have been identified at vent sites, such as actinostolid sea anemones, the barnacle Neolepas scotiaensis, vesicomyid clams such as Archivesica puertodeseadoi, Lepetodrilus concentricus clams, cocculinid limpets, pycnogonids of the genus Sericosura and the starfish Paulasterias tyleri.
 The vesicomyid clam communities are made up of unique species, not found in the nearby East Scotia ridge vent systems.
 Away from hydrothermal vents alcyonaceans, brisingids, cnidarians, holothuroids, ophiuroids, (Note: Such as Amphioplus sp., Ophiura antarctica and Ophiura irrorata) polychaetes (Note: Including siboglinids such as the "bone-eating worms" Osedax) and shrimp (Note: Such as Eualus amandae which was first discovered at Kemp Caldera and the East Scotia Ridge) live on and in the seafloor.
 The bivalve species Spinaxinus caldarium and Parathyasira dearborni were first identified at Kemp Caldera, as were two "bone-eating worm" species, Osedax crouchi and Osedax rogersi.

 Whale falls have been found in the surrounding area and support their own biological communities; in total about nine unique ecological communities have been identified in and around Kemp Caldera.
 The occurrence of limpets at both hydrothermal vents and whale falls in the Kemp Caldera area has been used as evidence that whale falls may be a stepping stone for species to propagate to submarine hydrothermal vents.